Mourinho sacked: Pogba deletes cryptic tweet after Mourinho sacking as Neville tells him to get out of Man Utd | Goal.com

 Pogba's last start in the Premier League came against Southampton on December 1, with the Frenchman an unused substitute in the 3-1 defeat to Liverpool at Anfield on Sunday.

-Patrice Evra has called for the talk around Pogba and Mourinho to now cease, urging the club to focus on rebuilding and move away from being a "playground".
+Patrice Evra, meanwhile, has called for the talk around Pogba and Mourinho to now cease, urging the club to focus on rebuilding and move away from being a "playground".

 "Let's focus on rebuilding something solid instead of being in a playground.
 Doing this is only disrespecting the badge, from now we only need positivity."